elsampsa/valkka-core/python/PYPI.rst

 Installation instructions, demo programs and API tutorial are available at https://elsampsa.github.io/valkka-examples/

-This python binary (.whl) package includes a pre-compiled shared library libValkka.so, that contains statically linked (i.e. no external dependencies) live555 and the ffmpeg libraries (both with LGPL licenses).

-Everything was compiled on **Ubuntu 16.04.4 LTS**.
+The python source package includes pre-compiled shared libraries, compiled on **Ubuntu 16.04.4 LTS, x86_64**.
 There is no guarantee that they work on another linux distribution.

 To compile from source and building the python package yourself, please go to https://github.com/elsampsa/valkka-core

+..
+This python binary (.whl) package includes a pre-compiled shared library libValkka.so, that contains statically linked (i.e. no external dependencies) live555 and the ffmpeg libraries (both with LGPL licenses).